NSLS-II-BMM/BeamlineManual/docs/automation.rst

    <https://github.com/NSLS-II-BMM/profile_collection/raw/master/startup/xlsx/grid.xlsx>`_.

+.. admonition:: Future Tech!

+   Spreadsheets for:

+   + Electrochemistry experiments using the BioLogic potentiostat
+   + Chemistry experiments using the gas cart, including its mass flow controllers, valves, temperature controller, and mass spectrometer.

-.. caution:: Spreadsheets with version number earlier 13 **will not
+.. caution:: Spreadsheets with version number earlier than 13 **will
-	     work** as of 1 March, 2024.
+	     not work** as of 1 March, 2024.